err8029/Trabajo-final-PTMR/README.md

 **Execution**

-Run the file Start.m with matlab
+Run the file Start.m with matlab, and in the upper menu, hit the option "improved algorithm" for the one that takes into account straight lines and distances.
+For the one with less imporvments hit the "non improved algorithm" button, both of them work perfectly.

 **video playlist with all the maps**